 I:2-24 a.
-Both the husband and wife are liable for additional taxes on a joint return.
-An exception exists for the so-called innocent spouse.
+Both spouses are liable for additional taxes on a joint return.
+An exception exists for a so-called innocent spouse.
 To utilize the innocent spouse provision, the tax must be attributable to erroneous items of the other spouse.
 In addition, the innocent spouse cannot have known or had reason to know of the error, and must elect relief within two years after the IRS begins collection activities.
 Further, it must be inequitable to hold the innocent spouse liable for the understatement.

 b.
-In the event of underpayment of taxes on a joint return the IRS can look to either spouse to collect the taxes. pp. I:2-33 and I:2-34.
+In the event of underpayment of taxes on a joint return, the IRS can collect the unpaid tax from either spouse. pp. I:2-33 and I:2-34.